Artist in Residence Program and Application Details

 Art Supplies & Materials

-It is advised that the artist brings all required art supplies.
+It is advised that the artist brings in all required art supplies.
 There is a small shop in Garberville and one in Eureka that carry art supplies, however its best to use those shops as a back-up.
-Workshop materials are provided by the AIR program and a list of needed materials must be presented to BLM with ample time for online ordering.
-For the gallery show, frames are required and will be provided by artist (dependent on the type of artwork).
+Workshop materials are provided by the AIR program and a list of required supplies must be presented with ample time for online ordering.
+For the gallery showing, any materials or equipment needed must be provided by the artist.

 Volunteer Agreement

-The selected artist will agree to be an official BLM Volunteer during the residency and will and abide by the official BLM Volunteer Agreement (DOI Form 1114-4) during the residency period.
+The selected artist will agree to be an official BLM Volunteer during the residency and will follow stipulations on the BLM Volunteer Agreement (USDI Form OF301-a) during the residency period.

 Other Participant Responsibilities